All Episodes

 And we have the video of their telemetry screens, because they record all that, released within hours.

-So, it was the helicopter.
+So it was the helicopter.

-But it had nothing to do with problems at the FAA.
+We don't know what happened yet, but it had nothing to do with problems at the FAA.

 It was a malfunction.